PublicSoftTools

 performance.now() vs Date.now()

 Most basic stopwatches use Date.now(), which returns wall-clock time in milliseconds.
 The problem: wall-clock time can jump or drift if the system clock is adjusted (NTP sync, DST changes, sleep/wake cycles).
 A well-built online stopwatch uses performance.now() instead — a monotonic timer that counts microseconds since the page loaded.
-It never jumps backward and does not drift under ordinary operating conditions.
-The result is timing accurate to within a few milliseconds over minutes of elapsed time.
+It never jumps backward, does not drift under ordinary operating conditions, and is immune to system clock changes.
+The result is timing accurate to within a few milliseconds over minutes of elapsed time, which is sufficient for every practical use case short of official athletic timing.

 How the elapsed time is calculated

 When you press Start, the stopwatch records performance.now() as a start timestamp.
-On every animation frame, it computes elapsed = offset + (now − startTime), where offset accumulates across pause/resume cycles.
+On every animation frame, it computes: elapsed = offset + (now − startTime), where offset accumulates across pause/resume cycles.
 This means the displayed time is always derived from a timestamp comparison, not from counting frames — which is why pausing and resuming in a background tab does not cause drift.
+Frame counting would lose time when the browser throttles frame rate; timestamp comparison does not.

 Background tab behaviour

-Browsers throttle requestAnimationFrame in background tabs — the display may not update visually, but the elapsed time calculation is still based on the timestamp captured at Start.
+Browsers throttle requestAnimationFrame in background tabs — the display may not update visually while you are in another tab.
+However, the elapsed time calculation is still based on the timestamp captured at Start.
 When you switch back to the tab, the display catches up to the correct time instantly.
-The stopwatch does not lose time while you are in another tab.
+The stopwatch does not lose time while you are working in another tab.
+This is the correct behaviour: the display frequency is reduced to save battery and CPU, but the underlying timing remains accurate.

 Using Laps Effectively

 Open the stopwatch alongside your slide deck.
 Press Lap at the end of each slide or section.
-After rehearsal, the lap list tells you exactly which sections ran over — allowing targeted trimming rather than guessing.
+After rehearsal, the lap list tells you exactly which sections ran over time — allowing targeted trimming rather than guessing.
 A section that takes 4 minutes when you expected 2 is immediately visible without replaying the rehearsal.
+Running through a talk multiple times and comparing the lap lists across sessions shows whether pacing is becoming more consistent.

 Start the stopwatch at the beginning of a study block and record a lap each time you switch subjects or complete a chapter.
-The cumulative column shows total study time; the individual lap column shows how long you actually spent per topic — which often differs from the planned schedule.
-This kind of data is more actionable than a general sense of how long you studied.
+The cumulative column shows total study time; the individual lap column shows how long you actually spent per topic — which often differs significantly from the planned schedule.
+Students frequently discover they spent 90 minutes on the subject they find easiest and 20 minutes on the one they find hardest, the opposite of what effective studying requires.
+Lap data makes this visible.

 Cooking multi-step recipes